Aryan-Gupta2003/Spell_Checker/README.md

 ### Prerequisites

-    Python 3.x: Ensure Python 3.x is installed on your system.
+- **Python 3.x**: Ensure Python 3.x is installed on your system.
-    Tkinter: This is required for the GUI.
+- **Tkinter**: This is required for the GUI.
 It comes pre-installed with most Python distributions.

 ### Installation